bishopb/laravel-forums/README.md

 });
 ```

-## Themes
+## Views and themes
-You have full control over the look and feel of your Vanilla install.
+You can find all the views in the `views/themes/default` folder.
+Follow the instructions in [`views/themes/default/README.md`](views/themes/default/README.md) to get started.

-Follow the instructions in [`views/themes/default/README.md`](views/themes/default/README.md).
+A word of note.
+These views are right out of Vanilla and are based on [Smarty](http://www.smarty.net/).
+It's not quite as easy as blade, but it's just as powerful.

 ## Events
-Vanilla emits events during its operation, and you can use these events to modify how Vanilla operates.
+Vanilla emits events during its operation, and you can use these events to react or modify how Vanilla operates.
 To begin, read up on [Vanilla Plugin development](http://vanillaforums.org/docs/pluginquickstart).
 Then, capture the events:
 ```php
 \Event::listen('forum.event', function ($data) {
     // use $data according to the plugin guidelines